 Machine polishing is the best, easiest, and most efficient way of paint correction.
 Some people polish their cars by hand, which is also okay, but you can’t expect nearly as good results as using a machine polisher.
+In this guide, I’ll show you how I polish cars, so you can follow the same procedure and get rid of all imperfections on your car’s paint.

 Before You Start